fontys-intersect/fontys-intersect-2020/bestpractices/errorhandling.md

 ## Usage

 If anything unexpected happens, either on the client side or the server side, the error will be caught and handled internally.
 The user will see a basic message what might have gone wrong without giving out too much information.
 If there are any unhandled errors, and the website crashes, the website will stop working or not work as intended.
-A good rule of thumb is that if it is a clientside error show as much information as possible and if it is a serverside error, leak as little information as possible.
+A good rule of thumb is that if it is a clientside error show as much information as possible and if it is a serverside error, leak as little information as possible, as recommended by the [IOT Security Foundation Guidelines](https://www.iotsecurityfoundation.org/wp-content/uploads/2019/12/Best-Practice-Guides-Release-2_Digitalv3.pdf).

 ## Flaws